 Good sources for older treaties include the Consolidated Treaty Series (KZ120 .P35) edited by Clive Parry, which covers the years 1648 to 1919, and The Major International Treaties of the Twentieth Century (Ref.
 KZ173 .G744 2001) which includes historical background and analysis.
 Denys P. Myers's Manual of Collections of Treaties and of Collections Relating to Treaties (KZ118 .M94 1922) is a bibliography of sources for treaties concluded before World War I. List of Treaty Collections (KZ118 .L57 1956), compiled by the United Nations, is a bibliography of treaties for about 70 countries from the 18th century to the 1950s.

-International Legal Materials (ILM) (1961- ) (Periodicals, Level 4) contains the text of many important treaties soon after they appear.
+International Legal Materials (ILM) (1962- ) (Periodicals, Level 4) contains the text of many important treaties soon after they appear, and treaties to which the U.S. is not a party.
 These treaties are usually too recent to have appeared in more official collections, or they have been copied and translated from foreign gazettes not generally available to most users.
-ILM is published by the American Society of International Law; the society's journal, the American Journal of International Law (Periodicals, Level 4) also contains selected recent treaties.
-Both journals are online in LexisNexis, Westlaw (ILM and AMJIL) and HeinOnline.
+ILM is published by the American Society of International Law; the society's journal, the American Journal of International Law (Periodicals, Level 4) also contains selected recent treaties. .
+Both journals are online in Lexis.com (follow the path > Legal > Area of Law - by Topic > International Law > Search Law Reviews and Journals > American Journal of International Law or International Legal Materials), Westlaw (ILM and AMJIL – type ILM or AMJIL into the global search bar to see either journal) & HeinOnline.

 Many treaties to which the U.S. is not a party are published only in the gazettes of the signing countries.
 Most commonwealth countries have a treaty series similar to UST.
 In Great Britain the Treaty Series (KZ635.3 .T74) is issued as part of the Command Papers.
 The Australian Treaties Library contains the full text of treaties along with status information provided by the Department of Foreign Affairs and Trade.
 Researching Non-U.S. Treaties provides links to collections of treaties by country.
 Another idea is to check the yearbook or review of international law of the countries involved, e.g., the British Yearbook of International Law (Periodicals, Level 4).
 Sources of State Practice in International Law (Ref.
 KZ64.S68) includes information about treaty sources for selected countries.